Forking in Short and Tame Abstract Elementary Classes: Connecting Existence, Symmetry and Uniqueness

 \end{defin}

 This order property is a generalization of the first order version to our context of Galois types and infinite sequences.
-This is one of many order properties proposed for the AEC context (we introduce another one in Section \ref{lcsection}) and is similar to 1-stability that is studied by Shelah in \cite{sh1019} in the context of $L_{\theta, \theta}$ theories where $\theta$ is strongly compact.
-The adjective `weak' is in comparison to the $(<\kappa, \kappa)$-order property in Shelah \cite{sh394}.
-The key difference is that \cite{sh394} requires the existence of ordered sequences of \emph{any} length, while we only require a sequence of length $\kappa$.
-We discuss the implications of the weak $\kappa$-order property property in the next section.
-For now, we use it to prove the following result, similar to one in \cite{makkaishelah}.
+This is one of many order properties proposed for the AEC context and is similar to 1-instability that is studied by Shelah in \cite{sh1019} in the context of $L_{\theta, \theta}$ theories where $\theta$ is strongly compact.
+The adjective `weak' is in comparison to the $(<\kappa, \kappa)$-order property in Shelah \cite[Definition 4.3]{sh394}.
+The key difference is that \cite{sh394} requires the existence of ordered sequences of \emph{any} length (i.e. the existence of $\seq{a_i, b_i: i <\delta}$ for all ordinals $\delta$), while we only require a sequence of length $\kappa$.
+We discuss the implications of the weak $\kappa$-order property in the next section.
+For now, we use it's negation to prove the following result, similar to one in \cite[Proposition 4.6]{makkaishelah}, based on first order versions due to Poizat and Lascar.

 \begin{lemma} Suppose $K$ is an AEC that is $(< \kappa, \theta)$-tame for $<\kappa$ length types and doesn't have the weak $\kappa$-order property.
-Let $M_0 \prec M, N$ such that $\|M_0\| = \theta$ and let $a, b, a' \in \sea$ such that $\ell(a) = \ell(a') < \kappa$, $\ell(b) < \kappa$, $b \in N$, and $a' \in M$.
+Let $M_0 \prec M, N$ such that $\|M_0\| = \theta$ and let $a, b, a' \in {}^{<\kappa}\sea$ such that $b \in N$ and $a' \in M$.
 If

-then $tp(ab/M_0) = tp(a'b/M_0)$. \end{lemma}
+then $gtp(ab/M_0) = gtp(a'b/M_0)$. \end{lemma}

-{\bf Proof:} Assume for contradiction that $tp(ab/M_0) \neq tp(a'b/M_0)$.
+{\bf Proof:} Assume for contradiction that $gtp(ab/M_0) \neq gtp(a'b/M_0)$.
 We will build sequences that witness the weak $\kappa$-order property.
-By tameness, there is some $M^- \prec M_0$ of size $< \kappa$ such that $tp(ab/M^-) \neq tp(a'b/M^-)$.
-Set $p = tp(ab/M^-)$ and $q = tp(a'b/M^-)$.
+By tameness, there is some $M^- \prec M_0$ of size $< \kappa$ such that $gtp(ab/M^-) \neq gtp(a'b/M^-)$.
+Set $p = gtp(ab/M^-)$ and $q = gtp(a'b/M^-)$.
 We will construct two sequences $\seq{a_i \in {}^{\ell(a)}M_0 : i < \kappa}$ and $\seq{b_i \in {}^{\ell(b)} M_0 : i < \kappa}$ by induction.
 We will have, for all $i < \kappa$ \begin{enumerate}

 \item $a_i b \vDash p$; \item $a_i b_j \vDash q$ for all $j < i$; \item $a b_i \vDash q$; and \item $a_i b_j \vDash p$ for all $j \geq i$.